ideasbyjin/bix-docker-demo/README.md

 # bix-docker-demo
-Demo setup for bioinformaticians to use Docker
+Demo setup tailored for bioinformaticians to use Docker (minimal BioPython example)